-Where the scheme makes provision (including discretionary provision) for survivor pensions for 'relevant partners' an assumption consistent with 85% (males) or 75% (females) at normal pension age.
+Where the scheme makes provision (including discretionary provision) for survivor pensions for "relevant partners" an assumption consistent with 85% (males) or 75% (females) at normal pension age.

-Where the scheme does not make provision for survivor pensions for 'relevant partners' other than legal spouses an assumption consistent with 75% (males) or 65% (females) at normal pension age.
+Where the scheme only makes provision for survivor pensions for a legal spouse or civil partner, an assumption consistent with 75% (males) or 65% (females) at normal pension age.